vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 ### 1.1 Project Overview

-Our application is an advanced chat platform designed to enable seamless communication among users who speak different languages.
-This platform supports real-time messaging and integrates human translators directly into the chat, allowing for accurate, context-aware translations that maintain the nuance of each conversation.
-It is ideal for environments requiring precise cross-language communication, such as multinational organizations, global customer service teams, and diverse project collaborations.
+Our app is an advanced chat platform designed to facilitate communication between users who speak different languages.
+This platform supports real-time messaging between multiple users in a room and integrates translators directly into the chat.
+This setting allows translators to translate messages on the fly, allowing all regular users to see the entire conversation in their native language.
+It is ideal for environments that require accurate cross-language communication with high-quality translations, such as multinational organizations or people who need to talk about some business but don't speak the same language.
 The system allows for two types of user registrations: Regular users can sign up and choose their preferred language, while Translator users select a list of languages they can translate.
 Users can create rooms, add other users, and designate translators who can translate messages within these rooms.

 ### 1.2 Key Features

-- **Real-time Messaging**: Users can send and receive messages instantly in designated chat rooms.
+- **Real-time Messaging**: Users can send and receive messages instantly.
 - **Human-Powered Translations**: Dedicated human translators provide accurate translations, ensuring clarity and context are preserved.
 - **Dynamic User Roles**: Two distinct user roles with specific capabilities:
 - **Regular Users**: Can participate in rooms and receive translations.